KaneCheshire/Retryable/README.md

 In addition to the above, `Retryable` also works great with parallel automation tests and also adds retried tests to a JSON file in the `xcresult` bundle so that you can track flakes and retries on CI.

+> NOTE: `Retryable` does not work with non-parallel UI tests run with Fastlane's `scan`.
+More info [here](https://github.com/KaneCheshire/Retryable/issues/2).
+Parallel tests are currently unaffected.
+Strongly consider making your tests parallel anyway, if you aren't already!

 ## Opting into retries

 To opt into retries you only need to do two things: